pyramid.request¶

 The set of finished callbacks associated with a request are called very late in the processing of that request; they are essentially the last thing called by the router.
 They are called after response processing has already occurred in a top-level

-provided to a finished callback will have no meaningful effect, because response processing will have already occurred, and the request's scope will expire almost immediately after all finished callbacks have been processed.Errors raised by finished callbacks are not handled specially.
+finally:block within the router request processing code.
+As a result, mutations performed to therequestprovided to a finished callback will have no meaningful effect, because response processing will have already occurred, and the request's scope will expire almost immediately after all finished callbacks have been processed.Errors raised by finished callbacks are not handled specially.
 They will be propagated to the caller of the Pyramid router application.

 参考